Underwood-Inc/idling.app__UI/src/lib/services/RateLimitService.md

 - **Daily Quota Limits**: For resource-intensive operations with database persistence
 - **Attack Detection**: Progressive penalties for detected abuse patterns
 - **Development Bypass**: Configurable bypass for development environments
-- **Edge Runtime Compatibility**: Works in both Node.js and Edge Runtime environments
+- **Fail-Fast Architecture**: Works properly on all devices or fails explicitly with clear errors

 ## Key Features